ldamasio/ldamasio/README.md

 ## About Me

-- 👋 Hello, I'm Leandro Damásio - Italian-Brazilian developer born on Carnival Tuesday 1986, working as a Full Stack Developer proficient in Python and modern Javascript.
+- 👋 Hello, I'm Leandro Damasio - Italian-Brazilian developer born on Carnival Tuesday 1986, working as a Full Stack Developer proficient in Python and modern Javascript.
 With a dose of Platform Engineering and DevSecOps Culture, I use some GitOps techniques to provide an updated software service.
 I work with extensive experience in technologies such as Linux, Docker, Kubernetes, Argo CD, Github Acionts, Django, Node and React.

 - 👀 Estou atualmente utilizando Argo CD para para gerenciar algumas novas criações, tais como o site do Vitória Restaurante e a plataforma Metamorfose, além é claro do Robson Bot.